weaversam8/GhostShip/README.md

 To build the project after making changes to any of the above components:

 1. Open `GhostShip.inform` as a project in the Inform app.
+2. Make changes to the Inform 7 source code and/or the Phaser Game website template.
-2. From the menubar, select `Release > Release for Testing`.
+3. From the menubar, select `Release > Release for Testing`.[^2]
    - This will compile all resources into a web app to be served from the `GhostShip.materials/Release` directory.
-3. Navigate to the `GhostShip.materials/Release` directory and start a web server.
+4. Navigate to the `GhostShip.materials/Release` directory and start a web server.
    - If you have Python 3 installed on your system, you can do this with the command `python3 -m http.server`.

+[^2] "Release for Testing" is needed because the Bag of Tricks interpreter currently relies on some Inform debug symbols generated during this build process.
+Future releases may not require these.